 Reporting: Access insights on project profitability, employee productivity, and time registration.

-Assign tasks based on availability and skillset: Eliminate confusion by breaking down the project into manageable phases and tasks.
-Include detailed task descriptions, deadlines, priorities, and attachments.
+Assign tasks based on availability: Eliminate confusion by breaking down the project into manageable phases and tasks and plan out which days they should be worked on.

-Why not see if Rodeo is the right software for managing your marketing campaigns?
-Take advantage of our 14-day free trial today.
+Why not see if Rodeo Drive is the right software for managing your marketing campaigns?
+Try for free today.